csmblade/PANfm/README.md

 - **debug.log**: Debug logging (when enabled)

 ## Additional Notes:
-- This is a POC designed by a human but coded with AI agents.
-- There is currently no authentication for the project, that will be added later
-- Create a read-only user on the firewall with enough permission to read data.
+- This was a proof-of-concept project to see what could be accomplished using ai agents.
+- This tool provides real time information to help in troubleshooting of a small amount of firewalls.

 ## License